Soroosh129/NeuOS/README.md

       $lowrank_weight'

+You can re-use ``run-cudnn.sh`` or run using your own command.
 You can also use the ``parrallel.sh`` to run multiple instances of DNNs at the same time.

 # Caffe